 In total Chris won nine gold medals, including the record six gold medals at a single Paralympics.
 He gained a string of World and European titles, broke 35 world records and was awarded an MBE for services to British sport at the age of 20.
 He was member of the Great Britain swimming team for seventeen years and captain for five.

 After retiring from competitive swimming Chris worked as a journalist before qualifying and working as a commercial lawyer specialising in employment and pensions.
 He also took non-Executive Director roles at the Disability Rights Commission and UK Sport and was an Ambassador for the successful London 2012 Olympic and Paralympic bid.

 In 2009 Chris was appointed Director of Paralympic Integration for London 2012.
 In this role, Chris drew on political skills, strategic know-how and his incredible determination to deliver the most successful Paralympics ever.
 It worked.
 London 2012 was the first games to have all sponsors signed to both Olympics and Paralympics, the first games to sell out all the stadia for every session and, incredibly, the first games to achieve worldwide television audiences in the hundreds of millions.

 In recognition of Chris’s talents and contribution to the country he was invited by the Prime Minister to enter the House of Lords.
-Chris relishes this new political role and his experiences navigating the ancient corridors of power with guide dog Lottie offer numerous entertaining anecdotes.
-His priorities as a parliamentarian are digital skills, business, transport, education, employment, pensions, diversity and inclusion, sports, media and culture.
+Chris relishes this political role and his experiences navigating the ancient corridors of power with his guide dog, Nancy, offer numerous entertaining anecdotes.